SKocur/ChromeRunner/README.md

 ### General information:
 * proxy_list.txt file and chromedriver.exe should be in this same directory as ChromeRunner.jar
-* to run this software you have to have installed Java (7 or later) on your computer
+* to run this software you have to have installed:
+    * Java (8 or later) on your computer
+    * Google Chrome

 ### Known issues:
 * chromedriver.exe keeps running after closing Chrome tab run by ChromeRunner.jar